 Note for Southern Hemisphere observers: Because this shower’s radiant point is so far north on the sky’s dome, you’ll see fewer Lyrid meteors.
 But you might see some!
 Try watching between midnight and dawn on April 22.

 On a dark night, this shower typically offers about 10 to 15 meteors per hour at its peak.
 Fortunately, in 2017, the waning crescent moon should enhance the show, more than it intrudes on it.

-What is a radiant point?
+The shower’s radiant point is just to the right of beautiful blue-white Vega, which is the brightest light in the constellation Lyra the Harp.
+Vega will be bright enough to overcome the glare of some light-polluted cities.
+What’s a radiant point?
 If you trace the paths of these Lyrid meteors backward on the sky’s dome, you’ll find that they appear to originate from near Vega, which is the heavens’ 5th brightest star.

 However, knowing the rising time of the radiant point helps you know when the shower is best in your sky.
 Assuming you’re in the Northern Hemisphere, Vega rises above your local horizon – in the northeast – around 9 to 10 p.m. local time.
 It climbs upward through the night.

 The higher Vega climbs into the sky, the more meteors you’re likely to see.
 By midnight, Vega is high enough in the sky that meteors radiating from her direction streak across your sky.
 Just before dawn, Vega and the radiant point shine high overhead, and the meteors will be raining down from the top of the sky (assuming you’re in the Northern Hemisphere).